safashafeeque/clinical-risk-factor-analysis-diabetes/README.md

 ## Dataset

-This project uses the Pima Indians Diabetes dataset, which contains clinical variables such as glucose, blood pressure, skin thickness, insulin, BMI, age, and diabetes outcome.
+This project uses the Pima Indians Diabetes dataset from Kaggle, which contains clinical variables such as glucose, blood pressure, skin thickness, insulin, BMI, age, and diabetes outcome.

 ## Methods

 - Loaded and inspected the dataset using pandas
-- Replaced invalid zero values in selected clinical variables with missing values
+- Replaced invalid zero values in the dataset with missing values
 - Imputed missing values using the median
 - Compared average clinical variables across diabetes outcome groups
 - Generated a correlation matrix to examine relationship between variables